 - Then, you'll want to categorize your failure.
 Why?
-Categorizing failures allows you to add failure notes and/or send the failure to team members to take action on.
-Failure categories also display in the Dashboard in the form of a to-do list, and you can track your failure reasons over time in your Analytics charts.
-Categorizing failures is a habit you'll want to get into.
+Failure Categorization allows you to add failure notes and/or send the failure to team members to take action on.
+Failure categories also display in the Dashboard in the form of a to-do list, and you can track your failure reasons over time in your Rainforest Analytics and Reporting page.

 - Go to Tests > Run Groups

 - Create a Run Group, name it, and set up a testing schedule (optional)

 - Go to Tests, select any number of tests, and click the "Add to Run Group" icon

 We have many other features to help you organize your test suite, including Tags, Features, and Saved filters.
 To learn more about test suite organization features, check out this video.

 - Results notifications: Send notifications via email, or use our Slack Integration to feed results into a Slack channel - a great way to keep your team engaged.
 If you don't use Slack, set up email results notifications on the Integrations page.